What is Capital Improvement?

 The different important points related to the Capital Improvement are as follows:

-- Before going for capital improvement, the company should determine whether such expenditure is required at that time or not and consider the benefits and risks associated with the cost.
+- Before going for capital improvement, the company must determine whether there is a requirement of such expenditure at that time or not.
+It requires to consider the benefits and risks associated with the cost.

 - The company should consider the relevant laws and regulations for that particular industry or any changes coming in future years.

 - Determine the interest cost on the funds to be borrowed for capital expenditure.

 Capital Improvement is always dependent on factors.
 E.g., nature of assets, type of industry you are dealing in, investment amount, related benefits, related risks, etc. Just for the benefits part, a company should never incur a huge amount in capital improvements; because if there is no proper planning in advance, the benefit can even turn out into major loss.

 It is always better to take financial advice from some experts considering all the factors related to capital improvement; take acceptance of all the stakeholders; study the relevant laws and regulations, determine the interest cost payable.
 Most essentially determine whether the requirement is of improvement or a complete change at that point in time.
 Also, ensure that it always be capitalized and should never be expensed off in the income statement of the company.